ee538/fall24-project-kkkkkkyia/report.md

 2. Iterate Over All Nodes
 - For each node in the map:
     - Skip the starting location and nodes that do not match the specified attribute.
-    - Calculate the distance between the current node and the starting node using the CalculateDistance function.
+    - Use the CalculateDistance function to compute the Euclidean distance between the starting node and the current node.
-    - If the distance is within the specified radius, add it to the list of valid locations.
+    - If the calculated distance is less than or equal to the specified radius r, add the node to the list of valid locations.
 3. Sort by Distance
 - Sort the valid locations by their distances in ascending order.
 4. Collect Top Results